-Contemporaneously with the issuance of the 2006 Subordinate Lien Bonds, the NMFA expects to issue \$150,000,000 of its Series 2006A Bonds for the purpose of financing GRIP Transportation Projects authorized by the Legislature that the Department has determined to be necessary or desirable.
-The NMFA may, from time to time and upon satisfaction of certain requirements, issue additional bonds or other obligations with a lien on the Pledged Revenues superior or on a parity with the lien on the Pledged Revenues of the 2006 Subordinate Lien Bonds.
+The NMFA may, from time to time and upon satisfaction of certain requirements, issue additional bonds or other obligations with a lien on the Pledged Revenues on a parity subordinate or junior to the lien of the Pledged Revenues of the Series 2006A Bonds.
 The timing, amount and other details of additional Senior Lien Bonds, other than the Series 2006A Bonds, and Subordinate Lien Obligations, other than the 2006 Subordinate Lien Bonds, are not known as of the date of this Official Statement.